kayaei/pands-problem-set/README.md

 Write a program that outputs today’s date and time in the format ”Monday, January 10th 2019 at 1:15pm”.

 ### Solution-8
 To resolve this problem, I first imported the 'datetime' module.
+Then I read today's full date and time into a variable called 't_day'.
+Subsequent to this, using the 'strftime' method from the 'datetime' module, I also read the 'day of the month' as integer into a new variable called 'd_month'.
+I then used this 'd_month' variable in my subsequent if and elif statements to determine what suffix I would need to add to the day of the month for display.
+So first I checked the day of the month and compared it against numbers in 3 tuples like (1, 21, 31) or (2, 22) or (3, 33) or the rest of the remaining days from a 31 day long calender month to find out where the day of the month was found.
+Depending on the result, one of these 4 possible string values ('st' or 'nd' or 'rd' or 'th') was asigned to a new variable called 'd_suffix' which was added after the day of the month when displayed on the screen.
-I then called the 'strftime' method from the 'datetime' module to convert today's date and time into the format requested.
+I then converted today's date and time into the format requested and printed on the screen using the print function.
 With the 'strftime' method, I used the following legal codes;
 %A = Weekday, long version, e.g. Wednesday
 %B = Month name, long version, e.g. December
 %d = Day of month (01-31), e.g. 31